Man in outdoor gear fills water bottle from a mountain stream on rocky terrain.

 Boiling or gravity filter

-Boiling is very reliable, and gravity gives a steady supply
+Boiling is very reliable, gravity gives steady supply

-Boiling needs fuel and time; gravity is slower than pump filters
+Boiling needs fuel and time, gravity is slower and may need pairing

 Maximum protection